 What is a barcode and do I need one?

 Barcodes are used at point-of-sale for quick retrieval of your book information such as name, product code and price.
 It also helps the distribution chain effectively manage the products in their care.
 A barcode can only be generated once you have an ISBN number.

-If you are bypassing the main distribution chain by selling your book privately or you are publishing an ebook, then a barcode is not necessary.
-Selling through informal channels may require that you have one, so it’s best to check this beforehand, especially if you are printing large quantities of your book.
-Smaller quantities are less problematic: should you later require a barcode on your book you can apply barcode stickers to your book.
+If you are bypassing the distribution chain by selling your book privately, or if you are publishing an ebook, then a barcode is not necessary.
+Selling through some informal channels may require that you have one, so it’s best to check this beforehand, especially if you are printing large quantities of your book.
+Smaller quantities are less problematic: should you later require a barcode for your book, you can apply barcode stickers to the back cover.

 How much does a barcode cost?

 The cost for a single barcode (ISBN or EAN) is R250.
 Discounted pricing is offered on bulk barcode orders.